alex-bellon/wikipedia/README.md

 - [Salami slicing tactics](https://en.wikipedia.org/wiki/Salami_slicing_tactics) - a divide and conquer process of threats and alliances used to overcome opposition.
 With it, an aggressor can influence and eventually dominate a landscape, typically political, piece by piece.
 In this fashion, the opposition is eliminated "slice by slice" until it realizes, usually too late, that it is virtually gone in its entirety.
 - [San Seriffe](https://en.wikipedia.org/wiki/San_Serriffe) - a fictional island nation created for April Fools' Day 1977, by Britain's Guardian newspaper.
 - [Schroedinger's cat in popular culture](https://en.wikipedia.org/wiki/Schr%C3%B6dinger's_cat_in_popular_culture)
+- [Serious game](https://en.wikipedia.org/wiki/Serious_game) - a game designed for a primary purpose other than pure entertainment.
+The "serious" adjective is generally prepended to refer to video games used by industries like defense, education, scientific exploration, health care, emergency management, city planning, engineering, and politics.
 - [Spherical cow](https://en.wikipedia.org/wiki/Spherical_cow) - a humorous metaphor for highly simplified scientific models of complex real life phenomena.
 - [Suicide in Lithuania](https://en.wikipedia.org/wiki/Suicide_in_Lithuania) - Suicide in Lithuania has become a significant social issue in the country due to its high rate.
 Despite constantly decreasing since its peak in 1995, the suicide rate in Lithuania remains the highest in the EU and the OECD.
 The suicide rate as of 2017 is 26.4 suicides per 100,000 people.
 - [Sprezzatura](https://en.wikipedia.org/wiki/Sprezzatura) - an Italian word that first appears in Baldassare Castiglione's 1528 The Book of the Courtier, where it is defined by the author as "a certain nonchalance, so as to conceal all art and make whatever one does or says appear to be without effort and almost without any thought about it".
 It is the ability of the courtier to display "an easy facility in accomplishing difficult actions which hides the conscious effort that went into them".
 Sprezzatura has also been described "as a form of defensive irony: the ability to disguise what one really desires, feels, thinks, and means or intends behind a mask of apparent reticence and nonchalance".